rrDumpTruck/Obsidian.Vault/Session Notes.md

 Juice Bar: Paradise Gate
 	Verona - blue skinned blonde hair tiefling.
 Runs a rundown juice bar in the streets of sapphire.
 On a backstreet.
 		Bob - Extra servant
+	Visitors met at the bar: Darian Xycloss and his female elf friend who are competing in the tournaments.

 Assassination side quest:
 Leto Julii is hosting a week long party at a safehouse near Damocan's Grounds